taw10/morningtown/README.md

 (Hopefully your soldering is a little neater than mine).

+Optionally solder a small button between GPIO 16 and GND.
+This will be a test button for checking the device is working properly (not illustrated above).

-You can use other GPIOs if you prefer - just change the definitions of `LED_RED` and `LED_GREEN` in `morningtown.c`.
-The positions of 21 and 22 just happen to work well for the geometry of my own nightstand.
+You can use other GPIOs if you prefer - just change the definitions of `LED_RED`, `LED_GREEN` and `TEST_BUTTON` in `morningtown.c`.
+The positions of 16, 21 and 22 just happen to work well for the geometry of my own nightstand.

 Software